sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) Granular error boundaries isolate failures — crashed widgets don\'t take down the whole app**

 **Explanation:** A single global boundary means any component crash shows the same full-page error.
-Granular boundaries at the dashboard widget or section level enable graceful degradation: the news feed crashes â†’ shows a "Feed unavailable" message; header and sidebar still work.
+Granular boundaries at the dashboard widget or section level enable graceful degradation: the news feed crashes → shows a "Feed unavailable" message; header and sidebar still work.
 Tech Leads should define a standard error boundary component and establish guidelines for where to place boundaries (route level, widget level, critical sections).

 </details>